loopsocial/firework_sdk_official/README.md

 # Video Playback
-When user clicks on one of the thumbnails from the video feed integrated in your application, Firework_sdk handles the onClick event and starts the video playback.
+When user clicks on one of the thumbnails from the video feed integrated in your application, firework_sdk handles the onClick event and starts the video playback.
 You will have to include PlaybackActivity in your AndroidManifest file.
 <activity android:name="com.loopnow.fireworklibrary.PlaybackActivity" />

+# Video Playback Fragment
+In case you want to integrate full screen video playback without the video feed ( thumbnails ), you can add FireworkPlayerFragment to your view hierarchy.
+Users can swipe right to watch the next video and swipe left to watch previous video if any available.

+		<fragment android:name="com.loopnow.fireworklibrary.views.FireworkPlayerFragment"
+        		  android:layout_width="match_parent"
+        		  android:layout_height="match_parent"
+        		  app:appid="provide_your_app_id"
+        		  android:id="{your_fragment_id}"
+        		/>